iPanPS/pntjs-wabot/README.md

 ---

-Feel free to explore, modify, and enhance `ckptw-wabot` to suit your specific needs.
+Feel free to explore, modify, and enhance `pntjs-wabot` to suit your specific needs.
 Happy coding!